aws-ia/terraform-aws-eks-blueprints/README.md

 To view a library of examples for how you can leverage this framework, please see our [SSP Patterns](https://github.com/aws-samples/terraform-ssp-eks-patterns) repository.

-You can also find an expanded sample implementation that resides in this repository in the `examples` directory.
+You can also find an expanded sample implementation that resides in this repository in the [deploy](./deploy/eks-cluster-with-new-vpc/main.tf) directory.

 ## Usage Example